KIA AMERICA ANNOUNCES JANUARY SALES

 IRVINE, Calif., Feb.
-1, 2022 /PRNewswire/ -- Kia America today announced January sales of 42,488 units.
+1, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Kia America today announced January sales of 42,488 units.
 Highlights include best-ever January performance by the Niro family of electrified SUVs, which bested their previous record set in January 2018 by 26-percent.
 Kia also set a new January record for overall electrified vehicle sales, exceeding the previous mark by 36-percent.

 "After outpacing the industry and our own best-ever annual sales performance in 2021, Kia's shift toward electrified vehicle sales is off to a strong start with record-breaking January sales for the brand's electric, hybrid and plug-in hybrid models," said Eric Watson, vice president, sales operations, Kia America.
 "With the all-new, all-electric Kia EV6 set to arrive in showrooms in the coming weeks, Kia is proving - once again - that we are ahead of the industry in providing customers with the vehicles they want to drive today."